Anglefort

-Anglefort (/fr/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of eastern France.
+Anglefort (/fr/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of central-eastern France.

 Geography

 A steep stretch on the D120 through the Col du Grand Colombier.

 Anglefort is a commune in Bugey on the right bank of the Rhone at the foot of the mountain of Grand Colombier which has a panorama of the Alps and the Jura mountains.

 The commune is located 25 km south of Bellegarde-sur-Valserine and 30 km north by north-west of Aix-les-Bains.
-Access to the commune is by road D992 from Seyssel in the north passing through the length of the commune and the village to Culoz in the south.
-There is also access on road D120 which is a highly circuitous route from Lochieu in the west continuing to the village as the D120A and continuing south through the Col du Grand Colombier (1,501m) to Culoz.
+Access to the commune is by road D 992 from Seyssel in the north passing through the length of the commune and the village to Culoz in the south.
+There is also access on road D 120 which is a highly circuitous route from Lochieu in the west continuing to the village as the D 120^{A} and continuing south through the Col du Grand Colombier (1,501m) to Culoz.
 A railway line passes through the commune from north to south with a station to the east of the village.

 The Rhône river runs south along the eastern border of the commune and Le Verdet stream flows from the north to the south of the commune into the Rhone.